junwatu/sprn/How-to-make-a-release-note.md

 ### 4. Commit The Changes

 Commit the changes into your cloned repository.
-You can do this graphically or by command line, whichever you are familiar with.

 ### 5. Make A Pull Request

-After commit a changes you can make a Pull Request or PR to the ROQ documenation GitHub repo.
+After commit a changes you can make a Pull Request (PR) to the ROQ documentation GitHub repo.